balena-io/balena-cli/doc/cli.markdown

 ## build [source]

-Use this command to build a container with a provided docker daemon.
+Use this command to build an image or a complete multicontainer project with the provided docker daemon.

 You must provide either an application or a device-type/architecture pair to use the resin Dockerfile pre-processor
 (e.g. Dockerfile.template -> Dockerfile).

+This command will look into the given source directory (or the current working directory if one isn't specified) for a compose file.
+If one is found, this command will build each service defined in the compose file.
+If a compose file isn't found, the command will look for a Dockerfile, and if yet that isn't found, it will try to generate one.

 Examples: